will-wright-eng/link-mgmt/docs/interactive-save-command.md

 - [ ] Test non-TTY environment (script/CI mode)
 - [ ] Verify backward compatibility (all existing commands work)
 - [ ] Test error handling (network errors, API errors)

-## Migration Notes

-No migration needed - this is a backward-compatible enhancement.
-Existing scripts and workflows will continue to work unchanged.